rodolfo-marra/Terraform/README.md

 4. Add the files in your new local repository.
 This stages them for the first commit.

     $ git add .
-    # Adds the files in the local repository and stages them for commit.
-To unstage a file, use 'git reset HEAD YOUR-FILE'.
+    _Adds the files in the local repository and stages them for commit.
+To unstage a file, use 'git reset HEAD YOUR-FILE'._

     $ git diff --cached --name-only --diff-filter=A
-    # List the added files which are not yet committed
+    _List the added files which are not yet committed _

 5. Commit the files that you've staged in your local repository.

     $ git commit -m "First commit"
-    # Commits the tracked changes and prepares them to be pushed to a remote repository.
-To remove this commit and modify the file, use 'git reset --soft HEAD~1' and commit and add the file again.
+    _Commits the tracked changes and prepares them to be pushed to a remote repository.
+To remove this commit and modify the file, use 'git reset --soft HEAD~1' and commit and add the file again._

 6. At the top of your GitHub repository's Quick Setup page, click to copy the remote repository URL.
 7. In the Command prompt, add the URL for the remote repository where your local repository will be pushed.

     $ git remote add origin https://github.com/USERNAME/REPOSITORY.git
-    # Sets the new remote
+    _Sets the new remote_

     $ git remote -v
-    # Verifies the new remote URL
+    _Verifies the new remote URL_

 8. Push the changes in your local repository to GitHub.

     $ git push origin master
-    # Pushes the changes in your local repository up to the remote repository you specified as t
+    _Pushes the changes in your local repository up to the remote repository you specified as the origin_